joseOlivares/ElSalvador-Municipios-towns/README.md

 # tools
-Some cool stuffs you can use on your web projects.
+Some code pieces and cool stuffs you can use on your web projects.

 Descripción de archivos (Files description):